Jonas Kurzweg

 Inbound/Lead Content

-Inbound/Lead content should generate leads (by capturing data).
-For example via an ebook download or a webinar registration.
+Inbound/Lead content should generate leads (by capturing data), for example, via an ebook download or a webinar registration.
 The focus should be put on the completion of a contact data form.

 Search Content